awhitbeck/boostedHiggsPlusMET/README.md

 #### Region descriptions/definitions

 Baseline selections are defined for the signal region and for each of the validation regions.
 Broadly, they require two AK8 jets with transverse momentum above ...

+#### Comparisons of ABCD predictions

+To access the consistency between data/MC predicitons, yields from data and MC are compared in each of the ABCD regions.
+Scale factors are also derived from these plots.
+In region A, the observed yeild in data is compared to the prediction from data.
+To reproduce these plots, first create histograms:

+see code `ALPHABET.cc` -- [here](https://github.com/awhitbeck/boostedHiggsPlusMET/blob/RA2b_V12_v0/src/ALPHABET.cc)

+Then to produce plots and scale factors, see code `checkScaleFactors.cc` -- [here](https://github.com/awhitbeck/boostedHiggsPlusMET/blob/RA2b_V12_v0/src/checkScaleFactors.cc)